 In reality, the missionaries were very disgruntled that the damned Hindus refused to give them martyrs (whose blood is welcomed as “the seed of the faith”), so they had to invent one.
 Moreover, the church which they claim commemorates St. Thomas’s martyrdom at the hands of Hindu fanaticism, is in fact a monument of Hindu martyrdom at the hands of Christian fanaticism.
 It is a forcible replacement of two important Hindu temples―Jain and Shaiva―whose existence was insupportable to the Christian missionaries.

 No one knows how many Hindu priests and worshipers were killed when the Christian soldiers came to remove the curse of Paganism from the Mylapore beach.
 Hinduism does not practice martyr-mongering, but if at all we have to speak of martyrs in this context, the title goes to these Jina- and Shiva-worshipers and not to the apostle Thomas.

-A soft cover printed edition of The Myth of Saint Thomas and the Mylapore Shiva Temple is available from publisher Voice of India at Aditya Prakashan, New Delhi.
-It has an extensive bibliography and is a valuable tool for researchers and historians.
+A few copies of the 1995 print edition of The Myth of Saint Thomas and the Mylapore Shiva Temple are available from publisher Voice of India, 2/18 Ansari Road, Daryaganj, New Delhi 110002.
+The book has an extensive bibliography and is a valuable resource for researchers and historians.

 Sri Kapaleeswara Shiva Temple: This is the second temple built in the 16th century by Mayil Nattu Muthiyappa Mudaliar after the Portuguese destroyed the original temple on the Mylapore sea shore and replaced it with the first St. Thomas Church.